Throughout life, we form new relationships with all kinds of people.

-Sometimes people with epilepsy can feel different.
-Even for people who are working or are active in sports and social events, there may still be a sense of being set apart.
-These feelings may be compounded because family, friends and colleagues may not seem to understand what it’s like living with epilepsy – and many people are uncomfortable or reluctant to tell them or sometimes it’s hard to find the words to explain.
+These feelings may be compounded because family, friends and colleagues may not seem to understand what it’s like living with epilepsy – and many people with epilepsy are uncomfortable or reluctant to tell them or sometimes it’s hard to find the words to explain.

-Social isolation can happen because of fear of having a seizure in public, people’s reactions to a seizure, or simply because someone is unable to get a driver’s license and they are living in a place inaccessible to transport.
+Social isolation can happen for many reasons: fear of having a seizure in public, people’s reactions to a seizure, or simply because someone is unable to get a driver’s license and they are living in a place inaccessible to transport.

-Some people with epilepsy have not had the opportunities to develop social skills and relationships.
+There are some people with epilepsy who have not had the opportunities to develop social skills and relationships.
 This may be because:

 - seizures started quite young or during a difficult period such as puberty